 Family Communion at Sutton Waldron 9.30am

 2nd Sunday in the Month Sunday Breakfast at Sutton Waldron Village Hall 9.30am

 3rd Sunday in the month Breakfast @ 9 at Shroton

-4th Sunday in the month Family Service at Iwerne Minster 11am
+4th Sunday in the Month A service of 'All age worship' at St Mary Iwerne Minster

 Breakfast @ 9 or Sunday Breakfast Church as it is also known are especially designed to cater for and appeal to all ages.
 These events are particularly user friendly for families who often have other commitments later on Sundays.
 In the first half of the event a delicious breakfast is offered with bacon / sausage rolls, Coffee or Tea, after which there is often a informal time of worship, an interactive experience and a 'thought for the day'.
 For those families who would like their young Children to gain some input on Faith without the formality of a traditional Church of England service these meetings are ideal.